 - 1. Think about the natural resources you examined. - a.
 What was the most valuable natural resource, according to the class? - b.
 What was the least valuable natural resource, according to the class? - c.
 What reasons did other students have for identifying a natural resource as more or less valuable? - 2.
-What else would you like to know about these natural resources to help you determine their value? - 3.
+What else would you like to know about these natural resources to help you determine their value?
+What other questions do you have about these natural resources? - 3.
 Which resource(s) did you identify as renewable?
 Explain your thinking. - 4.
 Copy the list of words shown below:

+'''

 oil

 natural resource

 salt

 air

 plastic

+'''